YangVincent/YangVincent.github.io/collections/_resources/2019-09-13-personality-vectors.md

 7. "Betrayal": New, different data for your perception of someone else’s preference vector.
 * When people are betrayed, it's really just one person revealing a negative tendency of their preference vector to the other.
 The ideal scenario here is for the victim to
   * Evaluate whether or not they want to further invest
-  * Evaluate if they want to forgive
+  * Evaluate whether they want to forgive
   * Decide if/how to give back
   * Update their internal model of the betrayer's preference vector.
-8. "Stubbornness": How influencible is their preference vector?
+8. "Stubbornness": How influenceable is their preference vector?
 * It's incredibly difficult to maintain not just our impressions of people, but also other people's impressions of everyone else.
 It's also difficult to "bolden"/learn about other people’s pvs.
 This leads us to create generalizations that help optimize the way we learn about others.
-For instance, if every asian I've met in the past enjoys eating with chopsticks, perhaps the next asian might like chopsticks as well.
+For instance, if every skier I've met enjoys moguls, then the next skier might enjoy them as well.
 9. "In-group vs. Out-group": Sub-segmentation via.
 Priority
-* When there are too many relationships to keep track of, we prioritize off of (sometimes arbitrary) subsets of people.
+* When there are too many relationships to keep track of, we prioritize (sometimes arbitrary) subsets of people.
 Perhaps these are the people you get along better with, you work close to you, or you find attractive.
-We prioritize learning about their pv's because time is a finite resource and we optimize for finding people that align with our pvs accordingly.
+We prioritize learning about their pv's because time is a finite resource.
 For instance, people you're nearby are far easier to hang out with, and therefore have a lower barrier to entry to get to know.
 Even if they aren't people you'd typically spend time with, you're much more likely to elucidate the pv's of those around you.

 ### Questions for the Reader
 1. Thoughts/suggestions?
 Please message me :D